Sniffy2019/Deep-State-weekender/README.md

 ## Design

 The design is based on a nineties or retro-style drop flyer.
-The two images are of freestock festival/gig events and the contrast is to depict the outdoor and indoor selection of a 3 day festival.
+The two images are of free stock festival/gig events and the contrast is to depict the outdoor and indoor selection of a 3-day festival.
 The footer is taken from the code institute CV design and modified to allow the user to select either payment or follow other festival goers.
-There is also a map which pinpoints onto the O2 Arena.
+There is also a map which pinpoints the O2 Arena.
 The user can take down the address, or zoom in or out to see where the event is taking place.
 The playlist mimics the flyer design and the playlist is a music selector depicting some of the artists and a song the user may recognise.

 <a name="Font"></a>